OpenEvalProject/evals/manuscripts/elife-83928/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02jx3x895 Department of Pharmaceutical and Biological Chemistry, School of Pharmacy, University College London London United Kingdom
+1. Department of Pharmaceutical and Biological Chemistry, School of Pharmacy, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-2. https://ror.org/051fd9666 Department of Molecular Biology and Microbiology, Case Western Reserve University School of Medicine Cleveland United States
+2. Department of Molecular Biology and Microbiology, Case Western Reserve University School of Medicine Cleveland United States ([ROR:051fd9666](https://ror.org/051fd9666))
-3. https://ror.org/01vrybr67 Louis Stokes Cleveland Department of Veterans Affairs Medical Center Cleveland United States
+3. Louis Stokes Cleveland Department of Veterans Affairs Medical Center Cleveland United States ([ROR:01vrybr67](https://ror.org/01vrybr67))
-4. https://ror.org/051fd9666 CWRU-Cleveland VAMC Center for Antimicrobial Resistance and Epidemiology (Case VA CARES) Cleveland United States
+4. CWRU-Cleveland VAMC Center for Antimicrobial Resistance and Epidemiology (Case VA CARES) Cleveland United States ([ROR:051fd9666](https://ror.org/051fd9666))
-5. https://ror.org/01zkghx44 College of Computing, Georgia Institute of Technology Atlanta United States
+5. College of Computing, Georgia Institute of Technology Atlanta United States ([ROR:01zkghx44](https://ror.org/01zkghx44))
-6. https://ror.org/01qz5mb56 Computer Science and Engineering Division, Oak Ridge National Laboratories Oak Ridge United States
+6. Computer Science and Engineering Division, Oak Ridge National Laboratories Oak Ridge United States ([ROR:01qz5mb56](https://ror.org/01qz5mb56))
-7. https://ror.org/02tphfq59 Laboratorio de Metaloproteínas, Instituto de Biología Molecular y Celular de Rosario (IBR, CONICET-UNR) Rosario Argentina
+7. Laboratorio de Metaloproteínas, Instituto de Biología Molecular y Celular de Rosario (IBR, CONICET-UNR) Rosario Argentina ([ROR:02tphfq59](https://ror.org/02tphfq59))
-8. https://ror.org/02tphfq59 Area Biofísica, Facultad de Ciencias Bioquímicas y Farmacéuticas, Universidad Nacional de Rosario Rosario Argentina
+8. Area Biofísica, Facultad de Ciencias Bioquímicas y Farmacéuticas, Universidad Nacional de Rosario Rosario Argentina ([ROR:02tphfq59](https://ror.org/02tphfq59))
-9. https://ror.org/051fd9666 Departments of Medicine, Biochemistry, Pharmacology, and Proteomics and Bioinformatics, Case Western Reserve University School of Medicine Cleveland United States
+9. Departments of Medicine, Biochemistry, Pharmacology, and Proteomics and Bioinformatics, Case Western Reserve University School of Medicine Cleveland United States ([ROR:051fd9666](https://ror.org/051fd9666))
-10. https://ror.org/02jx3x895 UCL Centre for Advanced Research Computing, University College London London United Kingdom
+10. UCL Centre for Advanced Research Computing, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))

 † Corresponding author

 ## Abstract

 β-Lactam antibiotics are the most important and widely used antibacterial agents across the world.
 However, the widespread dissemination of β-lactamases among pathogenic bacteria limits the efficacy of β-lactam antibiotics.
 This has created a major public health crisis.
 The use of β-lactamase inhibitors has proven useful in restoring the activity of β-lactam antibiotics, yet, effective clinically approved inhibitors against class B metallo-β-lactamases are not available.
-L1, a class B3 enzyme expressed by Stenotrophomonas maltophilia , is a significant contributor to the β-lactam resistance displayed by this opportunistic pathogen.
+L1, a class B3 enzyme expressed by Stenotrophomonas maltophilia, is a significant contributor to the β-lactam resistance displayed by this opportunistic pathogen.
 Structurally, L1 is a tetramer with two elongated loops, α3-β7 and β12-α5, present around the active site of each monomer.
 Residues in these two loops influence substrate/inhibitor binding.
 To study how the conformational changes of the elongated loops affect the active site in each monomer, enhanced sampling molecular dynamics simulations were performed, Markov State Models were built, and convolutional variational autoencoder-based deep learning was applied.
 The key identified residues (D150a, H151, P225, Y227, and R236) were mutated and the activity of the generated L1 variants was evaluated in cell-based experiments.
 The results demonstrate that there are extremely significant gating interactions between α3-β7 and β12-α5 loops.
 Taken together, the gating interactions with the conformational changes of the key residues play an important role in the structural remodeling of the active site.
 These observations offer insights into the potential for novel drug development exploiting these gating interactions.

 ## Introduction